Goodbye Louis Vuitton. China’s Gen Z leans into ‘dupe economy’ as growth prospects stall | KRDO

 “I’ve stopped buying luxury goods and expensive skin care products, including expensive clothes.
 I stopped eating out, instead I cook myself at least four days a week,” she said.

-That “vicious cycle” of reduced consumption, which has contributed to a slew of pessimistic economic data, has prompted a number of investment banks to further cut their estimates for Chinese growth below the 5% target rate announced in March.
+That “vicious cycle” of reduced consumption, which has contributed to a slew of pessimistic economic data, has prompted a number of investment banks to cut their estimates for Chinese growth below its official 5% target.

-To make up for the shortfall caused by the property sector, Chinese leaders have been largely focused on promoting manufacturing, including in its electric vehicles (EV) sector.
-But its strategy of flooding overseas markets has been causing global pushback, especially among EV makers in Europe.
+To make up for the shortfall caused by the property sector, Chinese leaders have been largely focused on promoting expansion of manufacturing, including in its electric vehicles (EV) sector.
+But its strategy of exporting excess capacity to overseas markets has been causing global pushback, especially among EV makers in Europe.

 “In China, weak domestic demand and strong manufacturing growth have pushed the goods trade surplus to extremely high levels,” economists at Goldman Sachs wrote in a September 13 report, adding that Beijing is likely to face further tariffs from trading partners if it continues to export its surplus.